dzonerzy/winescalation/README.md

 ```
 ## Additional features?

-Plese make a pull request if you want to add addition features!
+Plese make a pull request if you want to add additional features!

 ### The End